Fluent Commerce Logo

 Adding a Ruleset via JSON

-To add a Ruleset to a Workflow JSON, you must add a new Ruleset to the
+To add a to a JSON, you must add a new to the `Rulesets` Array of the Json that matches the schema outlined below.

 Ruleset schema